Private GSM: Current Market

-Increasing call spend is further exacerbated by a marked increase in mobility, as organisations increasingly move towards nomadic employees and flexible working.
+Increasing call spend is exacerbated by a marked increase in mobility, as organisations increasingly move towards having nomadic employees and implementing flexible working arrangements.
 Mobile penetration within organisations is also increasing, exposing enterprises to inflated mobile spending.
 Private GSM delivers many of the benefits demanded by enterprises: delivering call cost savings, assisting time-critical decisions by improving reach, and ensuring that compliance legislations can be met.
-These benefits only come alive when enterprises are able to highlight real-life advantages through actual private GSM deployments.
+These benefits only come alive when enterprises can highlight real-life advantages through actual private GSM deployments.

 Features

-The advantages and main features of the Private GSM technique, compared to other technologies, are as follows:
+Compared to other technologies, the advantages and main features of the Private GSM technique are: